HMS Bulwark (1899): Construction and career

 Bulwark, named for "the solid part of a ship's side extending above deck", was the fourth ship of her name to serve in the Royal Navy.
 The ship was one of the three battleships ordered as part of the 1898–1899 Naval Estimates.
-She was laid down at HM Dockyard, Devonport, on 20 March 1899 and launched on 18 October 1899 by Lady Harriet Fairfax, wife of Admiral Sir Henry Fairfax, Commander-in-Chief, Plymouth.
+She was laid down at HM Dockyard, Devonport, on 20 March 1899 and launched on 18 October 1899 by Lady Fairfax, wife of Admiral Sir Henry Fairfax, Commander-in-Chief, Plymouth.
 The ship was completed in March 1902, at a cost of £997,846 plus £167,970 for her armament.
 Bulwark was commissioned by Captain Frederick Hamilton on 18 March for service with the Mediterranean Fleet.
 Admiral Sir Compton Domvile hoisted his flag on board on 1 May as Commander-in-Chief, Mediterranean Fleet.

 1902–1909

 She left Plymouth five days later, and arrived at Gibraltar on the 10th, then proceeded to Malta.
 In August, she was the flagship of a squadron visiting the Aegean Sea for combined manoeuvres and visits to Lemnos and Nauplia, and was slightly damaged during an exercise where the battleship misjudged the distance while attempting to tow Bulwark and collided with her.
 The following month, the annual manoeuvres with the Channel Fleet began off the coasts of Greece and Italy.
 She visited Cagliari, Sardinia, in October during the exercise.
 In late December 1902 she was back in Greek waters when she visited Astakos in the Ionian Sea with HMS Irresistible and HMS Pioneer.
 On 18 April 1903, King Edward VII was hosted aboard Bulwark and he reviewed the fleet two days later.
 During the fleet manoeuvres in August off the coast of Portugal, the ship was visited by King Carlos I of Portugal.
 During Kaiser Wilhelm II's visit to Malta in April 1904, he assumed temporary command of Bulwark on 11 April as an honorary British Admiral of the Fleet.
 Domville and Bulwark sometimes served as observers during the manoeuvres with the Channel Fleet in May 1905, rather than participating in them.
 The Mediterranean Fleet was recalled to Malta from the Adriatic Sea on 27 October after the Dogger Bank Incident where the Russian Baltic Fleet mistakenly fired upon British fishermen as it passed through the North Sea en route to the Far East during the Russo-Japanese War.
 The fleet arrived on the 29th and began loading coal and ammunition in preparation for war, but stood down on 2 November after the Russians agreed to investigate the incident.
 On 10 December, Bulwark was ordered back to England for her crew to be paid off and Domville hauled his flag down three days later.
 The ship departed Malta on 14 December, arrived at Devonport on 21 December and was paid off two days later.